In This Article

 • By Train: Amtrak’s Northeast Corridor runs through Connecticut, Rhode Island, and Massachusetts with links to NYC and beyond.

-Where I like to stay in New England
+Where to Stay in New England

 • For a Historic City Stay: The Liberty Hotel (Boston, MA) – A luxurious and historic prison-turned-hotel near Beacon Hill.